adrianalain/Marketplace-App/README.md

 R7.
 Identification of the problem you are trying to solve by building this particular marketplace app.

-My marketplace application is a collectibles marketplace where users can either buy or sell new or userd collectible product.
+My marketplace application is a collectibles marketplace where users can either buy or sell new or used collectible product.

 R8.
 Why is it a problem that needs solving?